lfsgroup/FeeWise-csharp-netcore/docs/Payout.md

 # FeeWise.Model.Payout
-Describes a payout made by the system to a channel partner
+Describes a payout made by the system to a channel partner's firm

 ## Properties